 September 26, 2013

-When it comes to decision -making are you a maximizer or a satisficer?.
+When it comes to decision -making are you a maximizer or a satisficer?

+By Jan Frankel Schau

-A funny thing happens to professionals who are natural born perfectionists: confronted by an endless array of options, the perfectionist is so worried about making a suboptimal choice that even when they have agonized, evaluated, negotiated and finally acted, they are often left feeling regretful.
+A funny thing happens to professionals who are natural born perfectionists: Confronted by an endless array of options, the perfectionist is so worried about making a suboptimal choice that even when they have agonized, evaluated, negotiated and finally acted, they are often left feeling regretful.
 Indeed, it is a challenge to live up to perfection in every decision.
-As a decision-maker, perfectionists can also be seen as "maximizers".
+As a decision-maker, perfectionists can also be seen as "maximizers."
 Lawyers and their clients who are insistent upon getting the absolute win in litigation are typical representatives of this decision-making style.

 There is another option that fewer lawyers or litigants may have considered: satisficing decision making.
-Defined as "a process through which an individual decides when an alternative approach or solution is sufficient to meet the individual's desired goals rather than pursue the perfect approach", the term was coined by Nobel laureate economist Henry Simon in 1971.
+Defined as "a process through which an individual decides when an alternative approach or solution is sufficient to meet the individual's desired goals rather than pursue the perfect approach," the term was coined by Nobel laureate economist Henry Simon in 1971.

-By way of example, consider the house hunting project that my daughter and son in law recently undertook.
+By way of example, consider the house hunting project that my daughter and son-in-law recently undertook.
 My daughter, an educational psychologist, made a list of all of her needs: three bedrooms and an office, in a good school district, with a new or modern kitchen and in a neighborhood that is primarily comprised of single family homes.
 A classic satisficer, she was ready to put an offer on the first (and second and third) home that met her criteria.
 Finding the "perfect home" was not her objective.

-My son-in-law, however, holds an M.B.A. and is the classic maximizer.
-Before he made any offers, he needed to see every house on the market between Westlake and Long Beach, run comparable values for every neighborhood, consult with architects and lenders about loan to value and costs of upgrades, and assure himself that the investment he was about to make was absolutely optimal.
+My son-in-law, however, holds an MBA and is the classic maximizer.
+Before he made any offers, he needed to see every house on the market between Westlake and Long Beach, run comparable values for every neighborhood, consult with architects and lenders about loan-to-value and costs of upgrades, and assure himself that the investment he was about to make was absolutely optimal.
 (Of course, by the time the excel spread sheet was printed, the homes had sometimes been sold.)

-In the new book, "Wonder women: sex, power and the quest for perfection" written by Debora Spar, President of Barnard College, the author candidly admits that "my generation made a mistake".
-Those of us who came of age after the feminist movement of the 1970's mistakenly believed we (women) could have it all and do it all.
+In the new book, "Wonder Women: Sex, Power and the Quest for Perfection," by Debora Spar, president of Barnard College, the author candidly admits that "my generation made a mistake."
+Those of us who came of age after the feminist movement of the 1970s mistakenly believed we (women) could have it all and do it all.
 As Spar says in a recent interview in the New York Times, "we took the struggles and victories of feminism and interpreted them somehow as a pathway to personal perfection."

-In her role as Head of one of the most elite all women's universities in the country, Spar offers the alternative of "satisficing" as a means to achieve happiness, balance and still make significant contributions to intellectual thought in business, law and the sciences.
+In her role as head of one of the most elite all women's universities in the country, Spar offers the alternative of "satisficing" as a means to achieve happiness, balance and still make significant contributions to intellectual thought in business, law and the sciences.
 She suggests that going for "good enough" may be the best option.
 (For lawyers, I see this as giving you the green light to order take-out for your next family gathering or celebration and to decline that particular PTA committee appointment this year).

-In mediation, the maximizers are easy to spot: they are the men and women who take a "strategic walk out" at the end of the day rather than accepting an offer that is sub-optimal.
-The maximizer needs to be certain that there are no better options if they wait, prevail on a risky motion, take that last depositions, etc.
+In mediation, the maximizers are easy to spot: They are the men and women who take a "strategic walk out" at the end of the day rather than accepting an offer that is sub-optimal.
+The maximizer needs to be certain that there are no better options if they wait, prevail on a risky motion, take that last deposition, etc.